Phil Maffettone

 Pronouns: he/him

-Phil is a Computational Scientist in the Scientific Data Analysis and Visualization group of the Data Science and Systems Integration Program.
-He leads research projects focused on accelerating scientific discovery at user facilities by leveraging robotics, artificial intelligence, machine learning, and human-facility-algorithm interfaces.
-He is also the project leader for N3XTware, a software architecture project inside the NSLS-II Experimental Tools III (NEXT-III) Project for beamline development.
+Phil is a Computational Scientist in the Data Analysis and Workflow Integration group of the Data Science and Systems Integration Division.
+He leads research projects focused on accelerating scientific discovery at user facilities by leveraging robotics, artificial intelligence, and human-facility-algorithm interfaces.
+He is also the project leader for N3XTware, building next-generation software infrastructure for new beamlines.

 Expertise

-Working with a collaborative team, Phil built the brain on the world's first mobile robotic scientist, and is passionate about the democratization of scientific tools and open source software.
+Prior to joining NSLS-II, Phil built the brain on the world's first mobile robotic scientist with a collborative team the University of Liverpool.
+He has advanced similar initiatives here, building software for autonomous multimodal and multibeamline experiment orchestration.
+He is passionate about the democratization of scientific tools and open source software.
 With over a decade of experience in R&D across science and engineering, Phil thrives with new challenges at the intersections of disciplines.
-His breadth of experience includes start-ups, scientific software development, machine learning, automation, engineering, and skilled trades.
+His breadth of experience includes start-ups, software development, artificial intelligence, automation, engineering, and skilled trades.
 This range enables effectiveness at managing complex projects and diverse teams.

 Education